ronaldseoh/cs276/week05/iir_chapter08_notes.md

     - **Interpolated precision** $p_{interp}$ at a certain recall level $r$: The *highest* precision found for any recall level $r' \geq r$; $\max_{r' \geq r} p(r')$
 - **11-point interpolated average precision**
     1. For each information need in the *test collection*, measure interpolated precisions at the 11 recall levels: $0.0, 0.1, 0.2, \cdots, 1.0$.
-    2. At each recall level, calculate the arithmetic mean of all the interpoloated precisions.
+    2. At each recall level, calculate the arithmetic mean of all the interpolated precisions.
 - **Mean Average Precision (MAP)**: Have especially good discrimination and stability
     - For a *single* information need, *Average Precision* is the average of the precision value obtained for the set of top $k$ documents existing, after each relevant document is retrieved.
     - Then MAP is the average of average precisions over information needs.